Kitchen Layouts – A Complete Guide To Design

 1. Single Wall Kitchen Layout

 This can be a great option if you want to have an open-plan space but don’t have much room.
-By only using one wall, this frees up space in the rest of the room to have dining or living sections.
+Only using one wall, frees up space in the rest of the room to have dining or living sections.

 You could also use two different types of flooring to help separate and distinguish the areas.
 For example, a tiled section in front of the kitchen which then turns into a carpeted area for the living section.